 If a species is endemic to a particular area, that means it is specific to that area and not found naturally elsewhere.

-The planting phase of a forest, all the physical operations needed to bring a stand into being.
+The planting phase of a forest, all the physical operations needed to bring a treecrop into being, including the purchase of land.

 A comprehensive report on each forest Limited Partnership activities and financial performance (financial statements) from the preceding financial year.
 Year end balance dates are either 31 December or 31 March.
 The Financial Report, together with the Annual Report, is sent to shareholders within four months of the balance date and after the independent financial audit process.